 If you have been out of paid work for some time you may feel nervous about returning to work and unsure about what you have to offer.
 This is natural and it is important to remember that everyone has skills and things that they are good at.
-Parents have transferable skills which are skills you have used to look after your home and family, these skills can be used in the work place also.
+Parents have transferable skills - skills you have used to look after your home and family.
+These skills can be used in the work place also.
 Going back into education or doing some volunteering will help you to build confidence and may also help you find a better paid job when you are ready to work.
 For more information look at our article on Getting into Voluntary Work.

 The best way to approach work as a single parent is to plan ahead and be proactive; think about how working will fit in with your life and how you make going to work, work for you.